When to Use Vitamin C Serum For Visible Results, as per Dermatologists

 What to Look For in a Vitamin C Serum

-Not all vitamin C serums are created equal.
+Not all vitamin C serums for face are created equal.
 Here is what you are looking for:

 - Vitamin C form: The strongest form is L-ascorbic acid; however, it can be too irritating for certain individuals.
-Other forms, such as sodium ascorbyl phosphate or magnesium ascorbyl phosphate, are more stable and gentle in action.
+Other forms of vitamin C, such as sodium ascorbyl phosphate or magnesium ascorbyl phosphate, are more stable and gentle in action.
 Regarding packaging, dark or opaque bottles help to preserve the potency of the serum.
 Vitamin C is sensitive to light and air; hence, proper packaging plays an important role.

 - Other Ingredients: Vitamin E and ferulic acid enhance the activity of vitamin C. These compounds have a synergistic action on each other.